-In short, will human settlement in Space result in the Utopian society envisioned in the imagery depicting our Colonisation of Mars or will the social injustice, inequality and politics that have plagued life on Earth also be replicated on future Space Colonies?
+The Expanse is a Television Series that deleves into the Politics of Space Colonies in the future once Mankind has established Colonies in Space.
+Will human Space Colonies result in the Utopian society envisioned in the imagery depicting our Colonisation of Mars or will the social injustice, inequality and politics that have plagued life on Earth also be replicated on future Space Colonies.

 The United Nations controls Earth and the Moon, whilst Mars has established itself as an independent military colony.

-In The Expanse, we get a glimpse of the politics and conflicts that may play out in Space should Mars secede from Earth, and how the social oppression familiar on Earth may be mirrored in Space in the ensuing conflict involving Earth, Mars and the Belters, as each group begins to assert its own separate interests in Space.
+In The Expanse, we get a glimpse of the future of mankind on Space Colonies due to the politics and conflicts that may play out in Space should Mars decide to secede from Earth, and how the social oppression familiar on Earth may be mirrored on Space Colonies in the ensuing conflict involving Earth, Mars and the Belters, as each group begins to assert the interests of its own Space Colony in The Expanse.

-Taking some visual cues from the most recent Alien Films, The Expanse manages to render its own unique vision of Space technology and exploration, and is definitely not another cliche Space TV Show.
+Taking some visual cues from the most recent Alien Films, The Expanse manages to render its own unique vision of Space technology and exploration on Space Colonies, and is definitely not another cliche Space TV Show.

 Conclusion: Space Utopianism